nikrolas/CPSC310-UBC-Pair-Fullstack-Project/D1-contrib_nikrolas.md

+For deliverable d1, this commit received a grade of 85%.

+Test summary: 85% (45 passing, 8 failing, 0 skipped)
+Line coverage: 79%

 I implemented removedataset, the recusion for AND OR NOT, the interface for QueryRequest, sortbyNum and sortbyChar and many test files